L-Kadir/Assessing-Differential-Item-Functioning-of-the-PISA-2018-Academic-Resilience-Scale./README.md

 # Assessing Differential Item Functioning of the PISA 2018 Academic Resilience Scale.

-Assessing Differential Item Functioning of the PISA 2018 Academic Resilience Scale.

 ## Abstract
 Differential Item Functioning is a common measurement issue that plagues measurement scales, rendering results from such scales biased as it yields an unfair advantage to a particular group.
 This study conducts DIF and DTF analyses on the PISA 2018 Academic Resilience Scale.
 Results indicate consistency between gender groups.

 ---

 ### Introduction